magdalendobson/big-ann-benchmarks/ppopp_artifact.md

 ## Getting Started

 We use the Big ANN Benchmarks repository to generate our plots.
-We have provided a branch of this repository using Zenodo; you can use it to install a branch of the ParlayANN library that was also uploaded using Zenodo, as well as the competitor algorithms.
+We have provided a branch of this repository using Zenodo; you can use it to install a branch of our library that was also uploaded using Zenodo.

 ### Install